goharbor/harbor/docs/user_guide.md

 ## Vulnerability Scanning

 Harbor provides static analysis of vulnerabilities in images through the open source [Clair](https://github.com/coreos/clair) project.
-You can also connect Harbor to additional vulnerability scanners, also known as interrogation services.
+You can also connect Harbor to additional vulnerability scanners by using an interrogation service.
 The additional scanners that are currently supported are [Anchore](https://anchore.com/harbor/) and [Aqua](https://github.com/aquasecurity/harbor-scanner-aqua).

-You might need to connect Harbor to other scanners for corporate compliance reasons, or because your organization already uses a particular scanner.
+It might be necessary to connect Harbor to other scanners for corporate compliance reasons, or because your organization already uses a particular scanner.
 Different scanners also use different vulnerability databases, capture different CVE sets, and apply different severity thresholds.
 By connecting Harbor to more than one vulnerability scanner, you broaden the scope of your protection against vulnerabilities.

-**IMPORTANT**: Clair is provided as an optional component.
-You must enable Clair when you install your Harbor instance.
+**IMPORTANT**: Clair is an optional component.
+To be able to use Clair, you must enable it when you install your Harbor instance.
 You connect to additional scanners in the Harbor interface, after you have installed Harbor.

 - For information about installing Harbor with Clair, see the [Installation and Configuration Guide](installation_guide.md).
 - For information about adding additional scanners, see [Connect Harbor to Additional Vulnerability Scanners](#pluggable-scanners) below.

-You can initiate scanning on a particular image, or on all images in Harbor.
-Additionally, you can also set a policy to scan all the images at a specified time every day.
+You can manually initiate scanning on a particular image, or on all images in Harbor.
+Additionally, you can also set a policy to automatically scan all of the images at specific intervals.

 <a id="pluggable-scanners"></a>
 ### Connect Harbor to Additional Vulnerability Scanners